Toggle navigation

 Can you have an HRA and HSA?

-Both Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs) are tax advantaged accounts that help individuals pay for out-of-pocket health care expenses for themselves and their families through pre tax dollars in set aside funds.
+Health Reimbursement Arrangements (HRAs) and Health Savings Accounts (HSAs) are tax-advantaged accounts that help individuals pay for out-of-pocket healthcare expenses for themselves and their families through pre-tax dollars in set-aside funds.
 Figuring out how to stack these benefits and get the most out of them requires a little context and a lot of explanation.
 First, we will go over what HSAs and HRAs are intended to do.
-Then we will review HRA eligibility and HSA eligibility, explore the ways in which they can integrate while keeping the IRS happy, understand if you can use HRA and HSA at the same time, and bullet out the types of HRAs that play nice with HSAs.
+Then, we will review HRA eligibility and HSA eligibility, explore how they can integrate while keeping the IRS happy, understand if you can use HRA and HSA simultaneously, and bullet out the types of HRAs that play nice with HSAs.

 Here we go!